uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

 * Must use Python3
 * Must run on Ubuntu (Use the undergrad lab machines, for example the ones in CSC 2-29 or install an Ubuntu VM to check this)
 * A working Django 5 application
-    * using the latest Django version from pypi
+    * using the latest Django version from [PyPI](https://pypi.org/)
-        * downloaded with pip into a virtualenv
+        * downloaded with pip into a virtual environment
     * with a wiki homepage that displays all wiki pages created at `/wiki/`
     * with a wiki page creation page at `/wiki/add/`
         * must have a markdown editor and emoji picker
-        * must have used esbuild to compile the markdown editor/emoji picker into the code
+        * must have used `esbuild` to transpile the markdown editor/emoji picker into the code
         * when saving a wiki page, it should make a POST Request to `/wiki/save/` and then redirect to `/wiki/`
-    * with individual wiki pages that display their respective content in markdown at `/wiki/page/<id>/`
+    * with individual wiki pages that display their respective content in Markdown at `/wiki/page/<id>/`
         * must have the functionality to add a like to a wiki page when a POST request is sent to `/wiki/page/<id>/like/`
-            * must redirect to the same wiki page that was liked
+            * must redirect back to the same wiki page that was liked
         * must have a likes list page that shows when each like for that specific page was created at `/wiki/page/<id>/likes/`
     * using Django's ORM system to store wiki pages and likes
-    * with correctly setup Whitenoise middleware
+    * with correctly setup WhiteNoise middleware
-* A git repository that does not contain built (compiled, transpiled, bundled) or downloaded artifacts, including but not limited to:
+* A git repository that does not contain built (compiled, transpiled, bundled, migrated) or downloaded artifacts, including but not limited to:
-    * `virtualenv` `venv` etc.
+    * `virtualenv` `venv` or other virtual environments, etc.
     * `.pyc` files, `__pycache__` directories.
     * `node_modules`
     * `*.min.js`
     * `*.min.js.map`
-    * `db.sqlite3` or any other databases.
+    * Databases like `db.sqlite3` or any other databases.
-        * `db.sqlite3` *should never leave your computer.* It is for local development only.
+        * The `db.sqlite3` database *should never leave your computer.* It is for local development only.
 * Your git repository SHOULD contain:
     * The code you worked on during the lab.

 ## Conclusion and Submission

-At the end of this lab, you will have built a fully functioning web app with the following features:
-- An emoji picker using the `emoji-mart` npm package.
-- A Markdown editor where users can write content and convert it to HTML.
-- Content storage in a Django model using the ORM.
-- A working wiki website
-- A working like system for each wiki page
-- Efficient serving of static files with Whitenoise.

-Please confirm you have completed **the four tasks** in this lab.
+Please confirm you have completed **the four tasks** in this lab and the [requirements](#requirements).
 - Creating the backend for storing wiki pages
 - Adding an emoji picker to the markdown editor
 - Adding support for liking wiki pages
-- Adding support for viewing all of the likes a wiki page received (and when they were created)
+- Adding support for viewing all the likes a wiki page received (and when they were created)

 ### Submission Instructions

-1. Push your code to GitHub Classroom **before the deadline**.
-2. Ensure your repository contains only the necessary files, and your `.gitignore` excludes built files (`venv/`, `node_modules/`, `*.min.js`, `*.min.js.map`, `db.sqlite3`, etc).
+Ensure your repository contains only the necessary files, and your `.gitignore` excludes built files (`venv/`, `node_modules/`, `*.min.js`, `*.min.js.map`, `db.sqlite3`, etc).

-Submit your repository link on eClass.
+Make sure you push to GitHub classroom **BEFORE the deadline!** You will not be able to push after that!

+Submit a link to your repo in the form `https://github.com/uofa-cmput404/w24-h0x-labsignment-django-yourgithubname` on eClass. **Do not** submit a link to a branch, a file, or the clone URL.

+<p class="warning">If you do not submit a link to your repo on eClass using the correct format above, you will get a zero.</p>

 ---